Fundraise Insider Research

 Pre-Seed$500KSub $1M typical$1M+

-The top decile of Seed rounds cleared $8.8 million, which would have qualified as a Series A only a few years ago.
+The top decile of Seed rounds cleared $10.4 million, a figure that would have qualified as a healthy Series A only a few years ago.
 Stage labels have inflated, and the data confirms it.

 Series A and B Benchmarks